 Access the service

-If you have more than one business with enveloped properties, you’ll need to create separate Government Gateway accounts for each business.
+If you have more than one business with enveloped properties, you’ll need to create separate Government Gateway user IDs for each business.

-Check if there is any planned downtime or issues when the service won’t be available.
+Check if there is any planned downtime or issues when the service will not be available.